Jump to accessibility statement Skip to content

 There are many benefits of becoming a GP Placement Tutor, including:

-• Becoming involved with shaping the future of general practice, as 81% of students reported that GPs on placement had influenced their perceptions of general practice (Destination GP, Royal College of General Practitioners, 2017)
+• Becoming involved with shaping the future of general practice.
+81% of students reported that GPs on placement had influenced their perceptions of general practice (Destination GP, Royal College of General Practitioners, 2017)

-• Develop your teaching skills and improve your own knowledge as well as your students
+• Developing your teaching skills and improving your own knowledge, as well as your students

-• Diversify your working week, as getting in involved with teaching offers you something different from your usual clinical work
+• Diversifying your working week.
+Getting involved with teaching offers you something different from your usual clinical work

-• You will have the opportunity to network with other GPs, such as at other primary and secondary care tutors at our annual training events
+• The opportunity to network with other GPs, such as other primary and secondary care tutors, at our annual training events

-• The chance to showcase your surgery, as hosting medical students can be an attractive driver for future recruits
+• The chance to showcase your surgery.
+Hosting medical students can be an attractive driver for future recruits

 • Provide better patient experience, as many patients enjoy interacting with medical students and appreciate the extra time they have talking to someone